Jacob Koschitzke: AFL career

+Hawthorn

 Koschitzke's AFL career started by playing with the Hawthorn affiliate Box Hill Hawks.
 Here, under the tutelage of Hawthorn aligned coaches, he spent his first year developing for the rigors of AFL football.
 A key position player with strong hands and a penetrating kick, he reads the game well.
 He is composed with the ball in hand and makes good decisions providing defensive rebound.

 Koschitzke had to negotiate a difficult COVID-19 affected season.
 He showed promise during the pre-season games and with scratch matches against other AFL clubs.
 Later in the year he was moved to the forward line and seemed to thrived.